"Man is so necessarily insane, that not to be

 One of the elements necessary for peace of mind, safety or security

-should be a part of a good reality, a good universe.
+should be a part of a good reality, a benevolent universe.
 Being safe simply

 means being free from fear, free from the reality or even the